-With this in mind, the Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act 2015 (the Commercial Courts Act) has been introduced to speed up commercial litigation in the country.
+With this in mind, the Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act 2015 (the Commercial Courts Act) was introduced to speed up commercial litigation in the country.
 All patent disputes are covered by this statute.

-The hierarchy of courts in India is as follows:
+The hierarchy of courts, from highest to lowest, in India is as follows:

 - one Supreme Court – India's Supreme Court is the highest court in the country;

-- 24 High Courts – the Supreme Court is followed by High Courts in this hierarchy.
-India's 28 states have 24 High Courts – some states have a common High Court; and
+- 24 high courts – India's 28 states have 24 high courts, and some states have a common high court; and

-- over 500 district courts – each High Court exercises superintendence over district courts.
+- over 500 district courts – the high courts exercise superintendence over the district courts.

-As far as patent litigation is concerned, practically speaking, there is a threefold court structure.
+As far as patent litigation is concerned, practically speaking, there is a three-part court structure.

 i Courts of first instance